AlaaYlula/reading-notes/Intents.md

 # Intents, Activities, and SharedPreferences

 ## Tasks and the back stack
-the task is collection of activities the user interact with when using the app.
-When one activity opened then this activity goes into back stack.
-And when the user go back from this activity it will poped off the stack.
+The task is a collection of activities the user interacts with when using the app.
+When one activity is opened then this activity goes into the back stack.
+And when the user goes back from this activity it will popped off the stack.

 ### Lifecycle of a task and its back stack
 ![stack](./Intents/stack.PNG)